kimkulling/openddl-parser/README.md

 > cmake CMakeLists.txt

-This command will generate a build environment for your installed build enrironment ( for Visual-Studio-users the project files will be generated, for gcc-users the makefiles will be generated ).
+This command will generate a build environment for your preferred build tool ( for Visual-Studio-users the project files will be generated, for gcc-users the makefiles will be generated ).
 When using an IDE open the IDE and run the build.
 When using GNU-make type in your console:

 > make